Overview of data loss prevention policies

 When a message is being composed in Outlook, the user can see policy tips as the content being created is evaluated against DLP policies.
-And after a message is sent, it's evaluated against DLP policies as a normal part of mail flow, along with Exchange transport rules and DLP policies created in the Exchange Admin Center (see the next section for more info).
+And after a message is sent, it's evaluated against DLP policies as a normal part of mail flow, along with Exchange mail flow rules (also known as transport rules) and DLP policies created in the Exchange admin center (see the next section for more info).
 DLP policies scan both the message and any attachments.

 Policy evaluation in the Office 2016 desktop programs